 We frequently called press conferences and I was often the spokesperson.
 We were the darlings of the press; they treated us very well.
-Industry was very sensitive to the press, to litigation, and to legislation, so we played all three of those cards, and we got a lot of things done.
-I really think that the oiled mayors group was one of the beginnings of the RCAC."
+Industry was very sensitive to the press, to litigation, and to legislation, so we played all three of those cards, and we got a lot of things done."

-- John Devens, Sr.
+- John Devens, Sr